MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-redemption-error.md

 This error is caused by your company disabling ad hoc subscriptions, which blocks accounts from redeeming trial promotion codes.
 To successfully redeem the promotion code, you must temporarily enable the **[AllowAdHocSubscriptions](/powershell/module/msonline/set-msolcompanysettings)** setting.
 You can then redeem the promotion code and disable the setting again afterwards.

-This setting is not specific to Fraud Protection.
+This setting is not specific to Dynamics 365 Fraud Protection.
 It can also block your ability to redeem trial promotion codes for other Microsoft products.

 > [!NOTE]
 > You or another administrator may have disabled the **AllowAdHocSubscriptions** PowerShell setting to prevent certain types of signups at your company.
 It is recommended that you check with your company colleagues before temporarily enabling ad hoc subscriptions.